TDanielVS/CODES/README.md

 Download the simulator.
 I recommend recording the training data set in windows version, it runs faster and have better response using controls or steering wheel.
 Use linux version to test trained networks. https://www.dropbox.com/sh/64lxq4heqnvsasm/AAC3Oz9mM35y8dXKMIa7ncFea?dl=0.

-All source codes in "cloning vehaviour" folder
+All source codes are in "cloning vehaviour" folder

 ### ROS Indigo AutoNOMOSmini platform
 We have tested in the model car v1, all documentation is on the official web page https://github.com/AutoModelCar/AutoModelCarWiki/wiki

 Install ROS indigo or newer version on your computer http://wiki.ros.org/indigo/Installation/Ubuntu

-All source codes in "model car" folder
+All source codes are in "model car" folder

 ### Transfer learning